kintsoogi/platform-bible-translation-notes/dev-notes.md

 - The `useWebViewState` function is different than keeping track of state in vscode.
   - Do I like it better or worse?
 It seems more intuitive to react, but also seems to focus us in on React.
   - Seems like local storage?
-- The debugging process is much more frustrating
+- The debugging process is a little more frustrating.
+However, it can be found in the wiki.
+- It seems like the only way to make a webview is using React.
+This is great for our use cases but is less flexible than VSCode.
+- Using the UI elements is different than using VSCode UI elements.
+There is not much documentation, BUT they are basically used just like Material-UI elements, and there is plenty of documentation there.
+- **Most platform and cross-extenstion communication happens through PAPI**.
+    - I found the process of reading a file to be easier than using a custom editor in vscdode.
+    - I also found the command communication to be a little bit easier than vscode.
+    - They have API documentation for PAPI, but it would be beneficial to have more use-case examples.

 ### Questions

-- My extension uses a custom editor to directly talk to, display, and edit a file.
-Does platform.bible support this?
-- Is there an easy way to debug our code?
+-

 ### Problems